 Yes.
 Your mortgage lender needs to give you permission before you can let your property, and they may impose special conditions.
 If you are buying a property with the intention of letting it out, you can obtain a buy to let mortgage.

 Ask a letting agent to value your home.
-At Intercounty, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of yield you can hope to expect.
+At Lauristons, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of yield you can hope to expect.

 Choosing a fully managed service allows you to completely relax.
 You never have to worry about the let.
 It creates a professional distance between you and the tenancy, and means you can avoid having to deal with all the bad bits like rent arrears and deposit disputes.

 Landlords and letting agents are required to register tenants’ deposits with an approved Tenancy Deposit Scheme.
-At Intercounty we register deposits with My Deposits.
+At Lauristons we register deposits with My Deposits.
 The deposit is then either held by the landlord, the agent or the deposit scheme itself.
 The Tenancy Deposit Scheme is there to protect the tenant’s money and help to resolve any disputes at the end of the tenancy.

 An inventory is a detailed list of the contents and condition of your property taken before the tenant moves in.
 It is important that if there is a dispute over damage at the end of the tenancy, you have proof of the original condition of the property and its contents.

 An Energy Performance Certificate, or EPC for short, is a report detailing the energy efficiency of a property.
 It gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years.
 All landlords are required to purchase an EPC for a property before they let it.

 A Gas Safety Record (GSR) is in place to ensure that all gas appliances, pipes and flues are in safe working order.
 It must be carried out by a qualified Gas Safe Register engineer.
 This needs to be checked every 12 months.